fullstakgeneral/Meet-Landing-Page-/README.md

 # Meet-Landing-Page

 ## General info
 This is the first project that is part of the assessment for trainees in the Amalitech Graduate Trainee Program.
-It is a simple front-end design of landing page for a social media site.
+It is a simple front-end design of a landing page for a social media site.
 A good modern browser is needed to open this project.

 ## Technology/Stack
 This project is created using: